michael-0acf4/vecx/README.md

 # vecx

-A simple SQLite extension that enables direct GPU accelerated vector operations.
+A simple SQLite extension that enables direct GPU or SIMD accelerated vector operations.

+> [!WARNING]
+>
+> This is still at the draft stage.

 # Building